 - Low all-in sustaining costs

 - Gruyere and Golden Highway: 4.54 Moz Reserve, 6.7 Moz Resource

 - 50:50 JV partner Gold Fields a proven global miner

-*Tier 1: greater than 10 year mine life; greater than 300,000 ounces per annum; greater than 3.5 million ounce Ore Reserve and costs at the lower end of the cost curve.
+*Tier 1: 10 year mine life; greater than 300,000 ounces per annum; large Ore Reserve and costs at the lower end of the cost curve.

 Gruyere Discovery to Production